timeplus-io/docs/docs/getting-help.md

 For Timeplus Enterprise in the cloud, you can also use the "Talk to Us" button on the top bar to contact us.

 ### Diagnostic Bundle {#diag}
 For self-hosted Timeplus Enterprise deployments, run `timeplus diag` from the `timeplus/bin` folder to collect diagnostic information when Timeplus Enterprise is running.
-A diagnostic file will be generated under the `timeplus/logs` diretory.
+A diagnostic file will be generated under the `timeplus/logs` directory.
 When creating a support ticket, you may package the logs directory as a zip and attach it in the support ticket.

 ### Timeplus Cloud Status Page